 Refunds: An employee who terminates employment before qualifying for a pension is entitled to a refund of employee contributions.
 The refund is payable to any employee who withdraws before age 55, regardless of the length of service.
 It is also payable to an employee who withdraws between age 55 and 60 with less than 10 years of service, and to an employee who withdraws after age 60 with less than 5 years of service.
 An employee who is unmarried at date of retirement is entitled to a refund of the full amount contributed for the spouse's pension, without interest.
 Plan Year: January 1 through December 31.
 Prior to December 31, 2012, the plan year was July 1 through June 30.
-Employer Contributions: The tax multiple is 1.7 for 2017, and increases to 2.3 for 2018 and to 2.9 for 2019 and thereafter.
-Once the funding ratio reaches 90%, the employer contribution will be the lesser of 2.9 times the employee contributions during the fiscal year two years prior, or the amount needed to maintain a funding ratio of 90%.
-An additional employer contribution will be made in the amount of \$50,000,000 in 2019.
+Employer Contributions: The tax multiple is 1.1 for 2018 and thereafter.